carpentries/instructor-training/episodes/05-memory.md

 >
 > Write the number of words you remembered in the Etherpad.
 > How does this compare with your first attempt?
+>
+> This exercise should take about 5 minutes.
 {: .challenge}

+Associating concepts
-Storing words in groups reduces the number of effective items in your short-term memory, allowing you to keep more information in your head at once.
+reduces the number of effective items in your short-term memory, allowing you to keep more information in your head at once.

+You may have come across other mnemonic strategies, including some that rely on imagining a "place" association for each item, e.g. a "memory palace."
+While slightly different from chunking, this is another example of how
+*connecting* information can make it easier to remember.

 ### Active Learning Through Formative Assessment

 Formative assessment is a key component in helping learners solidify their understanding and begin transferring ideas into long-term memory.
-The limitations of short-term memory are one reason why assessments should be frequent: to help learners engage with new concepts *before their short-term memory fills up* and starts ejecting things.
+The limitations of short-term memory are one reason why assessments should be frequent: short-term memory is limited not only in space, but also in time.
+As items begin to be consolidated into long-term memory, they also become more consistently accessible for application during the workshop.

 Formative assessment will help learners to retain new information.
-However, it also sometimes asks them to integrate things they may have learned more than 7±2 ideas ago.
-The fact that a concept was previously taught at a workshop does not mean that it will automatically be available for use once its short-term memory window has expired.
-Be sure to remind learners of prior concepts essential to a task before asking them to rely upon it.
+However, it also sometimes asks them to integrate things they may have already forgotten.
+The fact that a concept was previously taught at a workshop does not mean that it will automatically be available for use once its (very brief!) short-term memory window has expired.
+Be sure to remind learners of prior concepts essential to a task.

 ### Limit concepts

 In the same vein as "going slowly," it is important to limit the number of concepts introduced in a lesson.
 This can be hard!
 As you are reviewing a lesson to teach, you will doubtless come across related concepts that are very useful, and you may feel strongly motivated to sneak them in.
-Keep in mind, however, that no matter how many exercises you do, *you cannot overcome the limits of short-term memory in a short-format workshop*.
 Planning your lesson with a concept map can help you not only identify key concepts and relationships, but also to notice when you are trying to teach too many things at once.